 Once you know their expectations and the problems they want to have solved, you then tell them about yourself, your experience, and the specific solutions you can offer to their problems.

 It also allows you to offer them information that can dispel any misinformation they may have about doulas.
 By allowing them to express their needs and then offering your services in the context of meeting those needs, they will be able to see more clearly how YOU fit into their plan of having the birth they desire.
 And, by listening to their needs, if you determine that you are not the best fit, you can tell them so and offer them referrals to someone who may be better able to help them.
 At the end of the interview, give them a packet that contains a welcome letter, your prices, and a copy of your doula contract.
+Alternatively, you can use an e-sign service to send your contract electronically.

 After the interview, send them a follow-up email or a thank you card within 24 hours to thank them for meeting with you.

 It also is nice to be able to offer them one or two resources that may help them in their situation.
-For example, during the interview you may have found that they had questions about nutrition.
+For example, during the interview, you may have found that they had questions about nutrition.
 In your follow-up email, you can send them a link or a book title that may be helpful to them.
 Let them know that they can contact you with additional questions and that you will be in touch in a certain number of days to see if they've made a decision.

 By implementing these tips, you will find yourself attracting more of your ideal clients, and you will be better able to communicate how your services and experience can satisfy what they are looking for in a birth doula.